The 8 Best External Microphones for iPad & iPhone (iOS) (2024)

 iPhones and iPads have become very advanced.
 However, built-in microphones from almost every phone and tablet have relatively low quality because of their design and size constraints.
 If you want to do some professional recording, it’s worth using an external microphone.

-If you’re looking to use your iPhones or iPad for video production, vlogging, filmmaking, or if you simply want a more professional sound for your audiovisual needs, then check out these great external microphones.
-From low budget to high-end options, you’ll probably find what you’re looking for on this list.
+If you’re looking to use your iPhone or iPad for video production, vlogging, or filmmaking, or if you simply want a more professional sound for your audiovisual needs, then check out these great external microphones.
+From low-budget to high-end options, you’ll probably find what you’re looking for on this list.

-My top recommended external iOS microphone is Shure MV88 Portable iOS Microphone.
+My top pick is the Shure MV88+ Video Kit.
 This is a popular and well-rounded choice that is suitable for all occasions.

-My second recommended external iOS microphone is PowerDeWise Professional Grade Lavalier Lapel Microphone for those on a tighter budget who still want a decent mic.
+My budget pick is the PowerDeWise Professional Grade Lavalier Lapel Microphone for those on a tighter budget who still want a decent mic.

 - 2. PowerDeWise Professional Grade Lavalier Lapel Microphone